 Unit Owners can call their own special meeting provided they can obtain 15% of Unit Owners willing to sign the request for the meeting.

 The property manager has a variety of responsibilities, including the following:

 - Enforce By-laws and House Rules.

 - Deal with contractors and oversee the work being done by them on the building.

 - Hire and supervise employees of the condominium, such as cleaning staff, concierge and door attendants.

 - Advise the board concerning the by-laws, house rules, renovations, security and problems arising from the unit holders or such things as damage to common elements.

 - Communicate and deal with unitholders.
-For example, they must advise unitholders of fire alarm drills and window cleaning as well as deal with unitholders’ complaints.
-Depending on the nature of a claim, a property manager may want to bring the complaint forward to a Board Meeting for resolution.
+For example, they must advise unitholders of fire alarm drills and window cleaning and deal with unitholders’ complaints.
+Depending on a claim’s nature, a property manager may want to bring the complaint forward to a Board Meeting for resolution.